nfreear/nfreear.github.io/_posts/2015-10-25-composer-suggest-lace-open-media-player.md

 This was the [LACE Evidence Hub][LACE-EH], for Doug Clow and Rebecca Ferguson.

 The LACE Evidence Hub was also built on WordPress, and grew in part out of the work on the OER Research Hub.
-Part of what helped me decide on Composer, was [this 2013 post][] and the discovery of the [WordPress Packagist][] repository.
+Discoveries that helped me decide on Composer were [this 2013 post][], and the discovery of the [WordPress Packagist][] repository.